Example Itinerary

 Coastal Taiwanese Road Trip: Kaohsiung to Taipei

 With a gently sprawling gradient and a mild climate often compared to that of California, Taiwan is an ideal country to experience on the road.
 And while the nation has modernized rapidly and is heavily invested in the industries of manufacturing, electronics, and technology, numerous temples, pagodas, and other historic sites that are well-preserved examples of ancient Chinese architectural styles remain.
-After evenings spent resting and enjoying luxury accommodations such as the Wa Ale Resort in Kaohsiung and the Silks Palace in the Taroko Gorge, you’ll spend days driving along the Pacific Ocean Road visiting impressive natural areas, parks, and monasteries – and even a local whiskey distillery for a tour and tasting session.
+After evenings spent resting and enjoying luxury accommodations such as Silks Palace in the Taroko Gorge and the Mandarin Oriental in Taipei, you’ll spend days driving along the Pacific Ocean Road visiting impressive natural areas, parks, and monasteries – and even a local whiskey distillery for a tour and tasting session.
 These experiences, and many more, round out a road trip that will see travelers immersed in the unique island culture of Taiwan.

 This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.